Ankit-Rajput-18/projectAWS/README.md

 #  New Project

-This is project of event booking system created by Ankit , Paras , Aniket
+This is project of event booking system created by Ankit , Paras , Aniket.